luis14fermin/weather-app/README.md

 - To hit all requirements, I created 2 main states:
   - The state for the current location: Lives in AppContent.tsx
   - The state for the searched location: Lives in Context
-  - The allows me to leverage two individual datasets with the same interfaces to reuse components and compare with each other
+  - This allowed me to leverage two individual datasets with the same interfaces to reuse components and compare with each other
-- Added the OpenCageData API into the functionality to allow me to:
+- Added the OpenCageData API into the functionality:
+  - Weather.gov API was good for forecast but only works with coordinates which limited me for the search feature if a user is to search a forecast by name.
+So I looked for an API that I can get coordinates for multiple locations by name for the search feature.
-  - Forward and reverse geocode for accurate location names
+  - OpenCageData API allows forward and reverse geocode for accurate location names
-  - Get a list of options with the same name for searching
+  - OpenCageData API can get a list of options with the same name for searching, which made it easy to use alongside the Weather.gov API to search for other forecasts.
 - Made a reusable modal for Search results and favorites
  - Allowed me not have to reinvent the wheel for showing a list of the same type of selectable items
 - Used Rechart library for charts and graphs